steipatr/aul/README.md

 ### MP4-specific Arguments

 You can reduce MP4 file size with the `quality` argument.
-Default is max quality (and thus max file size).
+Range from 0 to 10, 10 being default and best quality.

 ```py
 import aul